chrisseaton/rhizome/doc/graphviz.md

 * Output graphs to the IGV API so that a graphical user interface can be used to navigate and re-arrange the graph.
-* Write an HMTL 5 interactive visualiser and have RubyJIT expose a web server to access it.
+* Write an HMTL 5 interactive visualiser and have Rhizome expose a web server to access it.